 “Good morning Mr. Chen,” said Father James.
 He offered a wide smile and pushed his thick-rimmed glasses up his nose.
 He was a short man, and the light of the rising sun glimmered on the bald spot on his head.
 “I have a humble request.”

 “Morning,” Tyler replied.
 “What’s with the bike?”

 It was a small bicycle, even next to Father James.
-The glittery purple body contrasted sharply with Father James’ robes, and Tyler thought that overall it was not the strangest thing he had seen the priest haul with him.
+The glittery purple body contrasted sharply with Father James’ black robes, but Tyler thought that overall, it was not the strangest thing he had seen the priest haul with him.